orbisgis/h2gis/docs/dev/ST_RemoveHoles.md

 ### Description
 Remove all holes in a `POLYGON` or a `MULTIPOLYGON`.
-If the Geometry doesn't contain any hole return the input `GEOMETRY`.
+If the Geometry doesn't contain any hole return the input Geometry.
-If the input `GEOMETRY` is not a POLYGON or MULTIPOLYGON return null.
+If the input Geometry is not a POLYGON or MULTIPOLYGON return null.

 ### Examples